Postgraduate Certificate / Diploma in Teaching Chinese as a Foreign Language

 - Chinese Applied Linguistics

 - Language Awareness, Methods and Techniques in Teaching Chinese

 2. Knowledge and Skills for Second Language Teaching:

-A key component of the course is the opportunity for live observation of experienced teachers, followed by teaching practice of Chinese with different types of student groups, covering a range of levels.
-Trainees will observed and assessed in teaching Chinese, including the quality of lesson plans and teaching materials they have created, competencies in using a range of different communicative teaching techniques and ability to create rapport and establish a co-operative learning environment..
+A key component of the course is the opportunity for live observation of experienced teachers, and for practice in the teaching of Chinese with different types of student groups, covering a range of levels.
+Trainees will be observed and assessed in their teaching of Chinese, including the quality of lesson plans and teaching materials they create, the range of their competencies in using a variety of different communicative teaching techniques and their ability to create rapport and establish a co-operative learning environment in class.

 Our teacher trainees are always very positive about the quality of the teacher training programmes at the Language Centre.
 This is what Sarah, a recent graduate from the Chinese Teacher Training programme, had to say about it: